-E.O.
-13224 is not specific to Iran.
-Successive Administrations have used the Order extensively to sanction persons or entities that are involved in Iranian weapons shipments.
-Numerous Iran-related entities, including members of Iran-allied organizations such as Lebanese Hezbollah and several Iraqi Shia militias, have been designated under E.O.
-13224, as shown in the tables later in the report.
-Some persons and entities that have been sanctioned for such activity have been cited for supporting groups which are not named as terrorist groups by the United States, such as the Afghan Taliban organization and the Houthi rebels in Yemen.
+Successive Administrations have used the Order extensively to sanction Iran-related entities, including members of Iran-allied organizations, such as Lebanese Hezbollah, and entities involved in financing or facilitating Iran's regional operations.
+The Iran-related entities designated under E.O.
+13224 are shown in the tables later in the report.
 The Trump Administration has used the Order to sanction Iranian economic entities that furnish funds for the Islamic Revolutionary Guard Corps (IRGC) and its regional activities.
 No entities designated under E.O.
 13224 were delisted to implement the JCPOA.